Shema10/GitHub-Practice/newfile.md

 Used git branch -M main to switch to main branch
 Used git push to push my README.md file to the repo Added a new file
+Edited this file on the GitHub to make use of pull command